 While you may find aftermarket products similar in design and quality to genuine Yamaha accessories, recognize that some aftermarket accessories or modifications are not suitable because of potential safety hazards to you or others.
 Installing aftermarket products or having other modifications performed to your vehicle that change any of the vehicle's design or operation characteristics can put you and others at greater risk of serious injury or death.
 You are responsible for injuries related to changes in the vehicle.
-Keep the following guidelines in mind, as well as those provided under "Loading" when mounting accessories.
+Keep the following guidelines in mind, as well as those found in the Loading section (page 6-7) when mounting accessories.

 - Never install accessories that would impair the performance of your ATV.
 Carefully inspect the accessory before using it to make sure that it does not in any way reduce ground clearance, limit suspension travel, steering travel or control operation. - Accessories fitted to the ATV can create instability due to improper weight distribution. - Bulky or large accessories may seriously affect the stability of the ATV. - Certain accessories can displace the operator from his or her normal riding position.
 This improper position limits the freedom of movement of the operator and may limit control ability, therefore, such accessories are not recommended. - Use caution when adding electrical accessories.
 If electrical accessories exceed the capacity of the ATV's electrical system, an electric failure could result, which could cause a dangerous loss of lights or engine power.
+Also, the battery tends to discharge more quickly if electrical accessories are added.